How can you make your beauty routine more eco-friendly and sustainable? In this article, we list 8 beauty tips for a green beauty routine.

 That is why sustainable brands are gradually changing to more eco-friendly packaging materials.
 On your part, don’t forget to drop off the packaging of the organic beauty products you’ve finished using for further recycling.

 Reusable bags reduce environmental, social, and financial harm to us and the planet.
 Eco-bags can replace up to 4 plastic bags every time it is used.
 Designed to last 2 years, each bag will replace more than 400 plastic bags if used only once a week.

-Some modern brands like Lush sell unpackaged raw materials that allow making deodorants, soaps, creams, and other hygiene products at home.
+Some modern brands sell unpackaged raw materials that allow you to make your own deodorants, soaps, creams, and other hygiene products at home.

-Usually, they’re all sold in a paper, and you only need to invest in a bottle to store your sustainable and natural beauty products, which smell much nicer than chemical beauty products.
+Usually, they’re all sold in the paper, and you only need to invest in a bottle to store your sustainable and natural beauty products, which smell much nicer than chemical beauty products.